Add a new evaluator

 KOBE provides the following input to the evaluator:

-• All queries of the experiment are stored in the /queries directory.
+/queriesdirectory.
 For each query, there exists a text file that contains the SPARQL query.
-The name of the file is the is used to uniquely identify each query of the experiment.
+The name of the file is the is used to uniquely identify each query of the experiment. - The SPARQL endpoint of the federation engine appears in the

-• The environment variable $EVAL_RUNS specify how many times each query of the experiment should be executed.
+$EVAL_RUNSspecify how many times each query of the experiment should be executed. - The name of the experiment to be executed appears in the

-• The name of the experiment to be executed appears in the $EXPERIMENT environment variable.
+$EXPERIMENTenvironment variable.
 This information is mainly used for logging purposes.

 Given this information, the evaluator can proceed in the evaluation of the queryset with its strategy of choice.
 However, the evaluator for each query should do the following:

-• Before executing each query, attach a SPARQL comment in the first line of the query.
+- Before executing each query, attach a SPARQL comment in the first line of the query.
 The comment should look like this:

 ^\#kobeQueryDesc Experiment: (?<experiment>[^ ]+) - Date: (?<date>[^ ]+ [^ ]+) - Query: (?<query>[^ ]+) - Run: (?<run>[0-9]+)$

-• After executing each query, output a log message of the following form:
+- After executing each query, output a log message of the following form:

 ^I - [^ ]+ [^ ]+ - .{12} - .{20} - [^ ]+ - Experiment: (?<experiment>[^ ]+) - Date: (?<date>[^ ]+ [^ ]+) - Query: (?<query>[^ ]+) - Run: (?<run>[0-9]+) - Query Evaluation Time: (?<evaluation_time>[0-9]+) - Results: (?<results>[0-9]+)$